 Although there are road signs installed all over the national and state highways, you can still rely on your GPS on major roads than anyone else to lead you to your destination.
 When you are in the inner cities, you can ask for directions if you do not find any road signs on the turns.
 People are generally helpful by nature when you ask for directions in India.
 However, ask an open question such as, “What is the way to XYZ place?”
 You will get a reliable response most of the times, or you can ask a couple of more people to be double sure because relying on just one person may not be wise.
 If you are confused about the directions to a local place, you can ask an auto-rickshaw driver to lead to your destination in the city for a nominal amount of money.

 Buying an RV in India

 Indian regulations allow foreigners to buy an RV or other cars in India.
 The foreigners require an affidavit from the magistrate, which is available from the car dealers themselves.
-However, you must check the regulations of buying and selling a vehicle before signing any papers.
-On the better side, you can also ask your car dealer for the buyback option if you can begin and conclude your journey at the same place.
+However, you must check the regulations of buying and selling a RV in India before signing any papers.
+On the better side, you can also ask your RV car dealer for the buyback option if you can begin and conclude your journey at the same place.